 Tonight was hard for me.
 I cried for him.
 And I am so very furious with her.
 Today she went too far and passed the brink of repairing the relationship.

 Let me back up.
 I saw them just a bit over a week ago, 9 days ago, I believe.
 You see I recently moved myself back to Washington, but needed Joe’s help tightening the belts on my car so I could make it safely and without loud squealing noises following me everywhere.
 Also, we needed to have our goodbyes.
 I had a very nice time visiting with her while he repaired my car and added fluids.
 She had her first glass of wine (I didn’t imbibe that night.)
 She tried to talk to me about their problems, but I told her that it made me uncomfortable and that I didn’t want to be giving advice.
 I just wanted them both to be happy (in whatever life had in store).
 That I was his friend and it just didn’t feel right to me having her try to confide in me.
 She respected my speaking up and telling her so.
 She told me of the things she was doing to improve herself.
-And it sounded like she was finally getting it.
+That night it sounded like she was finally starting to get it.
 It sounded like her counselling was actually making a difference and she was willing to accept and take responsibility for her controlling and verbally abusive behavior.
+I felt an internal sigh of relief and it made my leaving so much easier.

 At the car she totally lost it emotionally.
 Weeping and crying and feeling sorry for herself beyond what was necessary.
 Even throughout her behavior at the table he remained calm and collected, shifting uncomfortably in his seat, trying to speak to her rationally.
 Asking her to stop.
 Asking her to respect his experience and expertise.
 He played the defender to her aggressor.
 And she felt sorry for herself?
 I reminded her again, at the car, that I didn’t want to be put in the middle.
 Again, she said she respected that and appreciated my honesty about that.
 She understands that 31 years of friendship with him trumps my one year of friendship with her.
 She knows I don’t want to choose.
 She knows I want to remain friends no matter what happens with this marriage.
 Despite that she couldn’t quit crying and I couldn’t just stand there and let her cry.
 So I gave in to my compassion and gave her the best advice I could.
 I spent probably 45 minutes standing out in the cold with her.